ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

 Q: Why 7Zip?

-_A: Becasue 7Z has better compression then ZIP, RAR, ARJ, etc..._
+_A: Because 7Z has better compression then ZIP, RAR, ARJ, etc..._

 ### 2.2)
 Create a changelog TXT for this version, place it in the folder as: **`[version]_changelog.txt`**